Khalilben96/Book-Rating-Prediction-Model/README.md

 6/ Scikit-learn: A free software machine learning library for the Python programming language.
 It features various classification, regression, and clustering algorithms, including support-vector machines, random forests, gradient boosting, k-means, and DBSCAN.
 It is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.
 How to run project ?

-Clone the repo
+1.Clone the repo
-upload the .ipynb in google colob/jupyter notebook. import the necessary libraries.
+2.upload the .ipynb in google colob/jupyter notebook.
+3.import the necessary libraries.
 Start working :)